ptsteadman/notebook/essays/gray-man-style.md

 ---

 It's sad when left-leaning people start acting like gray men.
-When libertarian survivalists try to seem "normal" while secretly hoarding wealth and power, they're not really being hypocrites.
+When libertarian survivalists attempt to seem "normal" while secretly hoarding wealth and power, they're not really being hypocrites.
 They proudly invented the gray man concept.
 And when neoliberals invest in lobbyists and secret "land in New Zealand", they're just exercising their self-appointed rights.